anyshake/homepage/docs/anyshake-explorer/product-overview.md

 ## The Story

-The **AnyShake Explorer** was first conceived in 2023, when a Chinese undergraduate student, unable to afford the expensive RS3D, decided to build a solution from scratch.
+The **AnyShake Explorer** was first conceived in 2023, when a undergraduate student, unable to afford the expensive RS3D, decided to build a solution from scratch.
 The original prototype was a modest, amateur effort based on the ADS1256.

 ![Initial Prototype](img/product-overview/explorer-initial-prototype.webp)